-In fact, thanks to the market crash of 2008 and employers refusing to even consider people who are unemployed regardless of how long they’ve been unemployed (half a second or a year or more is the same to these employers), many middleclass people are now barely making ends meet, and some, far too many in this author’s estimation, have become homeless.
+In fact, thanks to the market crash of 2008 and employers refusing to even consider people who are unemployed regardless of how long they’ve been unemployed (half a second or a year or more is the same to these employers), many middle-class people are now barely making ends meet.
+And some, far too many in this author’s estimation, have become homeless.

-Homeless can mean living with relatives or friends, living in a motel from day to day or week to week, living in a tent, living under a bridge, spending nights in a homeless shelter, or any number of other creative means to attempt to find shelter.
+Homeless can mean living with relatives or friends, living in a motel from day-to-day or week-to-week, living in a tent, living under a bridge, spending nights in a homeless shelter, or any number of other creative means to attempt to find shelter.

-In the last few months I have read about homeless people who were doused with gasoline and set on fire as they slept or sat quietly on city benches.
-Thankfully this is not a common occurrence, but it does emphasize how homeless people have little if any control over what may happen to them and they are constantly subject to random violence.
+In the last few months, I have read about homeless people who were doused with gasoline and set on fire as they slept or sat quietly on city benches.
+Thankfully, this is not a common occurrence.
+But it does emphasize how homeless people have little if any control over what may happen to them, and they are constantly subject to random violence.

-Homeless people experience violence far more often than people who do have homes with roofs and locks on doors and windows -- homes that do include showers, toilets, and means of communication.
+Homeless people experience violence far more often than people who do have homes with roofs and locks on doors and windows—homes that do include showers, toilets, and means of communication.
 People with homes usually have transportation as well in the way of a vehicle.
-Some homeless people may have access to public transportation, but not all of them do either because it does not exist or because it costs too much for a person who has little or no money.
+Some homeless people may have access to public transportation, but not all of them do, either because it does not exist or because it costs too much for a person who has little or no money.

 People with no stability in their lives, or constant stress to keep the meager things they have, are just naturally more susceptible to a variety of illnesses and maladies.
 They do not get check-ups or screenings.
 They have little if any healthcare at all, they may lack the ability to keep themselves clean, and they often have little contact with other people who might help.
 They often have no close relationships with anyone.
-Very often when tough times arrive family and fair weather friends disappear.
+Very often when tough times arrive, family and fair-weather friends disappear.

 So many of the things that most people take for granted are not available to poor and/or homeless people.
 It should not be surprising that all these things affect mortality.